 - Steps taken via its Intelli-Step Pedometer

-Let’s move onto the specification of the LifeSpan treadmill desk.
+Let's move onto the specification of the LifeSpan treadmill desks.

 The treadmill has a wide range of speed control, anything between 0.4 and 4mph in 0.1mph increments.
 It can be a little laborious to alter as you need to keep pressing buttons to increase or decrease speed.

-The walk area is 20 inches wide by 56 inches long with the overall dimension of the complete workstation being 47 inches wide by 74 inches long.
+The walk area is either 18 inches by 52 inches long (TR 800-DT5), or 20 inches wide by 56 inches long (TR1200-DT5) with the overall length of the complete workstation being 70 or 74 inches long respectively.

 The top height can be adjusted between 36 and 52 inches.

 You'll need to add on space to these dimensions for access when calculating the room needed for the workstation.

 Power consumption should be around 60 to 80 watts.